Sheldons92/cockroach-fe/README.md

 'postgresql://roach:Q7gc8rEdS@cockroachdb-public:26257'
 ```

+### Exercises

-Scalling test - As I am using the operator I must edit the operator.yaml and re-apply it rather than kubectl scale. (kubectl patch could possibly be used here)
+Scalling test (Attach a 4th Node to the cluster) - As I am using the operator I must edit the operator.yaml and re-apply it rather than kubectl scale. (kubectl patch could possibly be used here)
 ```
 kubectl apply -f operator-manifests/example-scaled-up.yaml
 ```